The Yashica 230AF 35 mm SLR camera from the 1980s

 I’m going to keep an eye on eBay to see if any lenses turn up for the Yashica 230AF.
 I believe that the mount used is not used on any current digital cameras, so the lenses could be quite cheap.
 I’ve found that lenses from Minolta, Pentax, Canon and Nikon command quite a price on eBay !

-These are the pictures from the test roll of 35 mm colour negative film I put through the camera.
-All are copied straight from the scanned CD and have had no manipulation of any kind.
-Click on the images for bigger versions.
+Below are the pictures from the test roll of 35 mm colour negative film I put through the camera.
+All are copied straight from the scanned CD which was supplied after I had the film developed at the local Tesco store, and have had no manipulation of any kind.
+Click on the images for a more detailed look.

 Yashica 230AF Sample Pictures

-All in all this is a pretty impressive camera for the price I paid.
+All in all I think this is a pretty impressive camera for the price I paid.